Your Comprehensive Bibliographic Resource for Measurement Tools and Instruments

 - Authors can track the use of their measures by others in diverse fields.
 If requested, HaPI keeps authors informed about the variety of samples to whom their measures have been administered and the settings in which these other investigations were conducted.

-We also distribute a number of selected instruments in the health sciences, psychosocial sciences, and organizational behavior/ human resources fields.
+We also distribute a number of selected instruments in the health sciences and psychosocial sciences fields.
+Our database content is updated quarterly.

 Types of Instruments:

-We collect all types of measurement instuments, including: Checklists, Coding Schemes, Indexes, Interviews, Projective Techniques, Questionnaires, Rating Scales, Surveys, Tasks, Tests, and Vignettes/Scenarios.
+We collect all types of measurement instruments, including: Checklists, Indexes, Interviews, Projective Techniques, Questionnaires, Rating Scales, Surveys, Tasks, Tests, and Vignettes/Scenarios.

 The HaPI database is based on published studies from peer-reviewed scholarly journals, books, technical reports, and test publishers’ catalogs.